Under construction. A few Late-Arrival Spoilers are unmarked.

 - Break the Cutie: Bozo's life just gets worse and worse.

-- Dysfunctional Family: Comes from one that's literally modelled after a sitcom.
+- Dysfunctional Family: Comes from one that's literally modeled after a sitcom.
 They even have a laugh track playing during scenes in their house, which the characters can hear.

 - Extreme Doormat: Rufus is able to walk all over him, and Bozo just sits there and takes it.